skilldrick/easy6502/index.markdown

 <h2 id="first-program">Our first program</h2>

 So, let's dive in!
-That thing below is a little [JavaScript 6502 compiler and emulator](https://github.com/skilldrick/6502js) that I adapted for this book.
+That thing below is a little [JavaScript 6502 assembler and simulator](https://github.com/skilldrick/6502js) that I adapted for this book.
 Click **Compile** then **Run** to compile and run the snippet of assembly language.

 {% include start.html %}